VoxeLibre/VoxeLibre/CONTRIBUTING.md

 MineClone2 repository.

 #### Developer responsibilities
-- You should not push things directly to
-MineClone2 master - rather, do your work on a branch on your private repository, then create a pull request.
+- If you have developer privileges you can just open a new branch in the mcl2 repository (which is preferred).
+From that you create a pull request.
 This way other people can review your changes and make sure they work before they get merged.
-- Merge PRs only when they have recieved the necessary feedback and have been tested by at least two different people (including the author of the pull request), to avoid crashes or the introduction of new bugs.
-- You may also be assigned to issues or pull requests as a developer.
-In this case it is your responsibility to fix the issue / review and merge the pull request when it is ready.
-You can also unassign yourself from the issue / PR if you have no time or don't want to take care of it for some other reason.
-After all, everyone is a volunteer and we can't expect you to do work that you are not interested in. **The important thing is that you make sure to inform us if you won't take care of something that has been assigned to you.**
-- Please assign yourself to something that you want to work on to avoid duplicate work.
-- As a developer, it should be easy to reach you about your work.
-You should be in at least one of the public MineClone2 discussion rooms - preferrably Discord, but if you really don't like Discord, Matrix or IRC are fine too.
+- If you do not (yet) have developer privs you do your work on a branch on your private repository e.g. using the "fork" function on mesehub.
+- Any developer is welcome to review, test and merge PRs.
+A PR needs at least one approval (by someone else than the author) but the maintainers are usually relatively quick to react to new submissions.

 ### Maintainer status
 Maintainers carry the main responsibility for the project.

 #### Maintainer responsibilities
-- Making sure issues are addressed and pull requests are reviewed and merged, by assigning either themselves or Developers to issues / PRs
+- Making sure issues are addressed and pull requests are reviewed and merged.
 - Making releases
-- Making sure guidelines are kept
 - Making project decisions based on community feedback
 - Granting/revoking developer access
 - Enforcing the code of conduct (See CODE_OF_CONDUCT.md)